You’ve been thinking about straightening your teeth for a while now.

 Step 2: Snap a picture of your lower teeth

-Hold up your phone and angle your phone’s selfie camera down, open your mouth wide, make sure your lips are not covering your teeth, and snap a picture!
+Hold up your phone and tilt your chin down slightly, open your mouth wide, make sure your lips are not covering your teeth, and snap a picture!

 It’s important that all your lower teeth are visible, including the ones at the back.